CSE237SP25/project-nisha-andrew-thien-michael/README.md

     set monthly spending limits
     forget password
-    see a welcome message when they log in
+    see a welcome message when they log in see a receipt for a transaction after it's done make transactions over multiple periods

 Attempted tasks that do not work yet
 # User Stories for Iteration 1